Let's Talk

 3️⃣ Gather Data

-Data can be obtained from the following sources:
+Data can be obtained from:

 4️⃣ Choose Your Tech Stack